-Debbie Bestwick’s rollercoaster journey at Worms publisher Team17
+Debbie Bestwick’s roller coaster journey at Worms publisher Team17

 Bestwick: A lot of lessons.
 A lot of wisdom.

-GamesBeat: As far as where you want the company’s goals to be, or what is sustainable in the business today, what do you think that is?
+GamesBeat: As far as where you want the company’s goals to be — or what is sustainable in the business today — what do you think that is?

-Bestwick: We’ve achieved sustainability, since about five years ago.
+Bestwick: We’ve achieved sustainability since about five years ago.
 I think it’s public.
-I’m not sure you can access the public documents from the states, but we’ve had good solid growth for a number of years now, and profitability.
+I’m not sure you can access the public documents from the states, but we’ve had good solid growth for a number of years now — and profitability.
 Team17 is in a very strong position financially.
 But also, we create our own games too.
 We own our own IP.
 They generate significant revenue.
 It allows us to do what we do.

 People ask what we’re doing moving forward.
 Truthfully?
 More of exactly what we’re doing.
-I get asked about M&A all the time, and I say, “The right thing is right.
+I get asked about mergers and acquisitions all the time, and I say, “The right thing is right.
 Cultural fit, vision fit.”
 We’ll look at it.
 We’re in a fortunate position to look at those things.
 But we’re genuinely enjoying doing what we’re doing, working with great creators and helping them.
 We’re almost the supporting act.
 It’s a crazy situation.
 I get questions all the time.
 “I didn’t even know you were involved in Overcooked!
 I didn’t even know you were involved in Yooka-Laylee!”

 The reality is we’re having the time of your lives making great games with great creators.
-We’re doing it our own way, to a degree.
+We’re doing it our own way to a degree.
 Things are really good right now.
-I like the company more now, and the way we’re doing this.
+I like the company more now and the way we’re doing this.
 When I see the success of games like Overcooked and The Escapists, it’s why we do this.
 It sounds crazy, but I was so proud the day Chris from The Escapists bought his parents a house.
 Changed his life.
-Oli and Phil from Overcooked, when they picked up their two BAFTAs, I was like a proud parent watching them.
+Oli DeVine and Phil Duncan from Overcooked, when they picked up their two [British Academy of Film and Television awards (BAFTAs)], I was like a proud parent watching them.
 This is good work.

 I’m fortunate.
 I feel like I have the best job in the industry at the moment.
 We get to help bring through the next generation of games creators, but we’re also helping extremely experienced creators build businesses and studios.

-GamesBeat: I talked to Ilkka Panaanen from Supercell, and he talked about the same thing you mentioned, the demoscene, back in Helsinki.
+GamesBeat: I talked to Ilkka Paananen from Supercell, and he talked about the same thing you mentioned, the demo scene, back in Helsinki.

 Bestwick: Most of our games in the early ‘90s were made in Scandinavia.
 Alien Breed and Superfrog were all Sweden.